yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Exit criteria

--   SQL Server should be configured to backup to an Azure Storage account based on your custom schedule.
+-   SQL Server should be configured to backup to an Azure Storage account based on your custom schedule

 -   SQL Server backup data should in the backups container of the Azure Storage Account